- What is Blockchain wallet?

 When you spend some Bitcoins from your wallet, you are essentially signing off their ownership to the other person.
 For doing this, the private key of your Bitcoins must match the public address of the receiver.
 Then only, Bitcoins are transferred and your wallet balance reduces.
 The whole transaction is encrypted and added to the relevant blockchain and wallet balances of the two involved parties show changes.

-Different types of digital currency wallets
+Different types of Cryptocurrency Wallets

 Crypto wallets can be broken down into three categories- software, hardware, and paper.
 Software wallets can be for desktops or mobiles.
 A suitable software crypto wallet is essentially an application or software program that can be downloaded via web browsers.
 Hardware wallets can be purchased from computer accessory stores.
 Paper wallets can be printed out or written out on a piece of paper.
 They contain the public key of your wallet in QR form.
 This code can be printed out on paper, plastic or any other durable material and sealed for safekeeping.

 Here is a complete breakdown of all the types of cryptocurrency wallets –

 These are software programs that can be downloaded to a laptop or PC.
 These wallets work even when not connected to the net.
 Different types are available for different Operating Systems.
 Armory, Multibit, and mSigna are some recommended desktop wallets.

 Since handheld mobile devices are very popular, there are compatible mobile wallets available.
 Apart from their obvious portability, they have QR code compatibility that makes instant digital payments a breeze.
 Blockchain and Mycelium are reliable mobile wallets, designed for both iOS and Android users.
 For Blackberry mobile devices, Bitcoin wallet is a good choice.

 3. Cold wallets/ Hot wallets